There has been a lot of buzz recently about 3D mammography, otherwise known as breast tomosynthesis.

 Watch this video to see how tomosynthesis works and what you may expect as a patient.

 Small invasive cancers are the kind we want to detect with screening mammography.
-When these cancers are identified early and treated early, we are able to make the most impact on a patient’s changes of survival. at the UVM Medical Center, we have used tomosynthesis in clinical practice – both for screening and diagnostic mammography – since 2012.
-Our rates of callbacks from screening have decreased approximately 25 percent since before we began using tomosynthesis – and the chances that a cancer is present when a patient is recalled have increased.
+When these cancers are identified early and treated early, we are able to make the most impact on a patient’s chances of survival.
+At the UVM Medical Center, we have used tomosynthesis in clinical practice – both for screening and diagnostic mammography – since 2012.
+Our experience has matched that in previously reported studies.
+Our rates of callbacks from screening have decreased approximately 25 percent since before we began using tomosynthesis.
+This decrease is even more marked for women undergoing their first, or baseline, mammogram.
+Our cancer detection rate for small invasive cancers has significantly increased, while our detection rate for non-invasive cancer (DCIS) has not changed.
+When a patient is called back from a screening 3D mammogram, most of the time we can go straight to ultrasound; bypassing the need for additional mammographic views.
+This saves time, money, and radiation dose.

 Learn more about Breast Imaging at the University of Vermont Medical Center.
 3D mammography is available at all three of our campuses.
 Please contact us at firstname.lastname@example.org if you have questions about tomosynthesis or breast imaging.